donjordano/BitTicker/README.md

 This project is using cocoapods.
 Please be sure to run the ```pod install``` command before running the project.
 If you have any doubt about cocoapods you can check the reference [here](https://cocoapods.org).
-To run the project you just need to add your API & private keys in EndPoint swift file

 ## Development tools